ant-design/ant-design-mobile/src/components/infinite-scroll/index.en.md

 # InfiniteScroll

+Scrolling to the bottom of the list automatically loads more data.

+## When to use

+When users want to see new data, they can slide up the page to automatically load the data.

 When the `hasMore` prop is `true`, the infinite scroll component will call the defined `loadMore` function when the user page scrolls to the bottom `threshold` (default is 250px).

 <code src="./demos/demo1.tsx"></code>